MikeTheGent/T-Display-Example/README.md

 There is no need to change the TFT_eSPI configuration -- that is taken care of automatically by the Lilygo header files.

+None of the code is mine.
+I have resisted the temptation to tidy some rather messy code.

 ## References

 [Lilygo T-Display S3 AMOLED repository](https://github.com/Xinyuan-LilyGO/LilyGo-AMOLED-Series)